search icon

 • Preferred stockholders often have a higher claim to the company’s assets in the event the company goes out of business

-As you can see, preferred stock can carry some serious advantages for preferred stockholders.
+Clearly, preferred stock can offer significant advantages to preferred stockholders.
 Let’s review some other comparisons between preferred stock and other securities.
-As an investor, it’s important to take a hard look at these preferred stock benefits and understand the differences between these types of securities.
+As an investor, it’s important to take a hard look at the benefits of preferred stock and understand the differences between these types of securities.

 Preferred Stock vs. Other Securities